 The radio goes to a commercial and her thoughts stop as the advertisement for an erectile dysfunction.
 She looks wide eyed at the table, the plate from dinner with her remaining meal still on the table.
 She forgot to eat last night.
 She sips her bourbon.
 The next commercial for feminine hygiene products for maximum flow days causes her to scoff.
 She looks at the table again where her teeth are submerged in a glass next to her uneaten meal.
 She touches her mouth as if she’s surprised her teeth are across the table from her

 The music begins again and she’s skipping down the sidewalk beneath her apartment, throwing a stone onto the hopscotch square.
 She hops leaning forward to pick up the stone.
-A siren sounds down the street and she looks up as folks lean out their windows to watch the fire truck ramble by with it’s large water tank with firefighters hanging off the sides.
+A siren sounds down the street and she looks up as folks lean out their windows to watch the fire truck rumble by with its large water tank with firefighters hanging off the sides.

 Finishing her hopscotch she says hello to Mrs. Finnegan the fat lady across the hall who wears enormous dresses and hands out candy.
 She gives Gladys three pieces of salt water taffy.
 She puts the candies into her pocket and runs upstairs to share with Esther.
 The radio in the kitchen is playing a rhumba song.
 Esther grabs Gladys and they try to copy the dance moves they’ve heard about.
 They both trip over each other falling into a pile, giggling on the kitchen floor.

 “Mom!”
-Gladys hears snapping her away thoughts away from her childhood.
+Gladys hears snapping her away from thoughts of her childhood.

 Gladys walks to the door. “”Yes?” she says.